Planning a Palm Springs bachelorette party? You’re in the right place!

 At Mt.
 Jacinto State Park, you will find over 50 miles of hiking trails, which makes it the perfect spot to escape into nature for a bit on your Palm Springs bachelorette.
 Keep in mind that you will now be in the mountains, and not the desert, which is a nice change of scenery.
 Also remember that temperatures will change accordingly.
 It can be 30-40 degrees cooler at the top – this is a welcome respite from the heat during the summer months, however, there may also be snow in the winter.
 For trail maps, current conditions, and more information, see here.

-– Take a day trip to Joshua Tree
+Take a Day Trip to Joshua Tree National Park

 Just an hour drive out of Palm Springs, spending one day at Joshua Tree is a must.
 Located where the high Mojave desert meets the low Colorado desert, the park features the unique desert flora, including the namesake plant (which is actually a type of yucca), large rock boulders, and more.